Picasso 1932 at Tate Modern

 The British Museum’s ownership of the Parthenon sculptures might still be a delicate subject, but they’ve found a way to deflect this by looking at how the 19th-century French sculptor, Rodin, was inspired by the fifth-century BC sculptor, Pheidias.
 Rodin often travelled to London to sketch at the British Museum and find inspiration among its exceptional collection of antiquities, saying: ‘In my spare time, I simply haunt the British Museum.’
 So for the first time this April, Rodin’s sculptures will be displayed alongside the ancient Greek Parthenon sculptures, in particular the reclining female goddesses that are evoked in Rodin’s most famous work, The Kiss.

-Rodin and the Art of Ancient Greece is at the British Museum, Sainsbury Exhibitions Gallery, Great Russell Street, London, WC1B 3DG from April 26 to July 29, 2018. £17, concessions available.
+Rodin and the Art of Ancient Greece is at the British Museum, Sainsbury Exhibitions Gallery, Great Russell Street, London, WC1B 3DG until July 29, 2018. £17, concessions available.

 Frida Kahlo at V&A